 Why I'm revisiting software fundamentals and my learning plan

 I'm sure we all agree that mastering the fundamentals is important.
 This is true for any discipline.
 In this blog post, I will be sharing my learning roadmap/plan for revisiting the fundamentals of CS/Software and discuss why I'm doing this.
-I will also discuss with my thoughts about a master's, an actual software engineer job, and the bigger picture.
+I will also discuss with my thoughts about a master's, an actual software engineer job, coding bootcamps, and the bigger picture.

 Why go back to the basics?